Universal Psychology Postdoctoral Directory

 Application Instructions

 Our program will be using the APPA CAS (APPIC Psychology Postdoctoral Application-Centralized Application System) APPA CAS Postdoc Online Application (appic.org).
-Please submit the following materials electronically to the APPA CAS system by Tuesday, January 3, 2023 (midnight PST): • Cover letter indicating your specific interest in UCSD Counseling and Psychological Services • Curriculum vita • Completion Letter from your Graduate Program Director of Training, or dissertation Chair, specifying dissertation status and projected timeline for completing all requirements for the doctoral degree.
+Please submit the following materials electronically to the APPA CAS system by Monday, January 5, 2026 (midnight PST): • Cover letter indicating your specific interest in UCSD Counseling and Psychological Services • Curriculum vita • Completion Letter from your Graduate Program Director of Training, or dissertation Chair, specifying dissertation status and projected timeline for completing all requirements for the doctoral degree.
 If you have completed your degree, a copy of your diploma or other indication from your graduate program is acceptable. • Three letters of recommendation from individuals who have knowledge of your clinical work.
-One letter must be from your Internship Training Director which also includes a statement indicating good standing in the program and exact completion date of internship (if the internship is already completed, please submit certificate or similar documentation).
-Mental health services, outreach and training are conducted in a hybrid, tele-health, in-person format.
-For additional Information, please contact: Judy Goodman Fermin, Ph.D.
-Training Director jfgoodman@ucsd.edu 858-534-3755 Positions are dependent on funding
+One letter must be from your Internship Training Director, and will need to include a statement indicating you're in good standing in the program and the exact completion date of the internship (if the internship is already completed, please submit a certificate or similar documentation).
+Mental health services, outreach and training are conducted in a hybrid (telehealth and in-person) format.
+For additional Information, please contact: Louie Limas, Ph.D.
+PSY31420 Training Director ellimas@health.ucsd.edu 858-534-3755 Positions are dependent on funding

 New Search